-- A. The applicant has made a written request pursuant to Clause 4.6 of Leichhardt Local Environmental Plan 2013 to vary the minimum subdivision lot size development standard set out in Clause 4.1 of the Leichhardt Local Environmental Plan 2013.
-After considering the request, and assuming the concurrence of the Secretary, the Panel is satisfied that compliance with the standard is unnecessary in the circumstance of the case and that there are sufficient environmental grounds to support the variation.
-The proposed development will be in the public interest because the non-compliance is not inconsistent with the objectives of the standard and of the zone in which the development is to be carried out. - B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, grant consent to Development Application No. DA/2020/0163 for Alterations to existing dwellings on site and Torrens title subdivision into two lots at 279 Annandale Street Annandale subject to the conditions listed in Attachment A below.
+- A. The applicant has made a written request pursuant to Clause 4.6 of Leichhardt Local Environmental Plan 2013 to vary the minimum subdivision lot size development standard pursuant to Clause 4.1 of the Leichhardt Local Environmental Plan 2013.
+After considering the request, and assuming the concurrence of the Secretary has been given, the Panel is satisfied that compliance with the standard is unnecessary in the circumstance of the case and that there are sufficient environmental grounds to support the variation.
+The proposed development will be in the public interest because the non-compliance is not inconsistent with the objectives of the standard and of the zone in which the development is to be carried out. - B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, grant consent to Development Application No. DA/2020/1157 for Torrens title subdivision into two lots at 279 Annandale Street Annandale subject to the conditions listed in Attachment A below.